Tax and Accounting Firm M&A: Performing Due Diligence

 Description

 Performing due diligence for M&A is a multi-faceted process.
 There are unique considerations when these acquisitions involve accounting and tax firms.
 While accountants might be familiar with financial statement audits, performing due diligence is a distinct and often foreign process.
+Due diligence is the careful process by which you confirm that you are getting what you pay for and are not accepting unnecessary risks and liabilities.

-There are steps acquirers and target firms can take to facilitate the transition.
+There are steps that acquirers and target firms can take to facilitate the transition.
 Appropriate documentation and a valuation should be obtained and analyzed, and the tax impact of the agreement on the buyer and seller should be determined.
 Steps to integrate the companies post-transactions must also be considered.

 Listen as our panel of M&A experts explains performing due diligence for tax and accounting firms and offers pre-planning advice to facilitate these acquisitions.